MarylandRoboticsCenter/ENAE450/homework/hw4.md

         * improve the turtle_controller to select the closest turtle instead of the first turtle in the array
     4. Bonus (30 points):
         * add random turtles that act as obstacles and not goals
+        * make number of spawned obstacle turtles a parameter.
+Set the value of the parameter in the launch file.